vegaprotocol/vega/visor/visor-config.md

 <dd>

-Number of seconds that Visor waits after it sends termination singal (SIGTERM) to running processes.
-After the time has elapsed the Visor force kills (SIGKILL) to running processes.
+Number of seconds that Visor waits after it sends termination signal (SIGTERM) to running processes.
+After the time has elapsed, Visor force-kills (SIGKILL) any running processes.